 More strategies to help you manage stress and anxiety

 - Our advice and information page about coping with a kidney failure diagnosis offers advice and tips.
-You can also download our Emotional Resilience leaflet.
+You can also download our Emotional Resilience leaflet for free.

 - Find out more about depression and how to get the help you need.